Meet Cody, the Rottweiler

 I’m always of the mindset that an intruder chooses the path of least resistance, and a house with a Rottweiler is not that.
-There’s a house down the road or around the corner or in a different neighborhood that does not have a Rottweiler, so it’s an easier target.
+There’s a house down the road, around the corner, or in a different neighborhood that does not have a Rottweiler, so it’s an easier target.

 Just the presence of Cody in our house, I have zero doubt, was a hindrance to intruders coming around our property.

-Besides looking the part, Cody was also quite alert and would let us know when anybody came around.
+Besides looking the part, Cody was alert and would let us know when anybody came around.

-However, it didn’t always help our visitors as they saw him as a Rottweiler, so they were usually a bit anxious until Cody sat in their lap or curled up at their feet.
+However, it didn’t always help our visitors as they saw him as a Rottweiler, so they were usually anxious until Cody sat in their lap or curled up at their feet.

 Is the Rottweiler a good companion?